-I’m skipping some of the basic things like your social media accounts, log, about page, Author bio.
-In this post, I will be focusing on essence of creating trust on your blog.
+In this article, I will be focusing on the essence of creating trust for your blog.

 It starts from day one:

-Trust building starts from day one, and it takes time for people to start trusting you and your blog writing.
-When you start a blog, you need to have few things clear regarding policies for your blog, your goals, your not to-do list and many more, which I will be talking below.
-Those people who have an existing blog, but facing the wrath of non-trust, there are few reputation management tricks that you can use to improve and earn the trust factor of your readers.
+Trust-building starts from day one, and it takes time for people to start trusting you and what you write on your blog.
+When you start a blog, you need to have few things clear in your mind regarding policies for your blog, your goals, your to-do list (and not-to-do list!), and much more.
+If you have an existing blog but are working hard to build that elusive trust, there are a few reputation management tactics that you can use to earn the trust of your readers and improve the reputation of your blog.
 So let’s get on with our list:

 Blog content is your magical trust wand:

-Specially if you cover news posts, you should try to dig down to the root of the news, and bring information that no-one can produce.
-Here are some tips to write content which can bring trust:
+If you cover news related matters in your blog, you should try to dig down to the root of the news, and bring forth information that no one else has produced.

-- Research: Research well about the topic you are writing on.
-Always start with the source of the news (Official page), and than read what other top influencers, websites topic about.
-Read user comments, opinion and build a credible news.
-This research may add extra 30-40 minutes to your writing process, but it will paid in the form of your readers trust building.
+- Research: Thoroughly research the topic you are writing about.
+Always start with the source of the news (the official page), and then read what other influential authors and websites are saying about the topic.
+Read user comments, consider opinions, and build a credible news piece.
+This type of in-depth research may add an extra 30-40 minutes to your writing process, but it will pay off in the form of your readers’ trust.

-- No favouritism: Take this advice to heart.
-Blogging is not journalism, but it’s none less than journalism.
-People come to your blog, because they trust you, and they trust your opinion.
-Favouritism always calls for biased reviews, writing, and it kills the natural flow of the article.
-There is nothing wrong with giving recommendations based on your usage, but favouritism towards any product, person should be avoided at all the level.
-Do remember: Things which are best now, will not be the same in future.
-Being a blogger, your job is to write about something that put your readers in the right direction.
+- No favoritism: Take this advice to heart: blogging is not journalism, but it is also not less than journalism.
+People come to your blog because they trust you, they trust your opinion, and the trust the content you put forth.
+Favoritism produces biased reviews and opinions, and it kills the natural flow of the article.
+Moreover, your readers cannot trust a biased review.
+If you are seen as a reviewer with a bias, you will never be seen as someone to whom people can turn for an honest review of any product.
+This is a real reputation killer.
+There is nothing wrong with giving recommendations based on your usage, but favoritism / bias toward any product, company or person should be avoided at all costs.
+Remember: things which are top products right now will not be so in the future.
+Consumer products change quickly.
+Being a trustworthy blogger, your job is to write current, unbiased information that can help to point your readers in the right direction.

-- Link out: When ever you are writing a piece of content, always link out.
-By linking out what I meant is, if you have collected information from some other source, used images of somebody else, or using quotes from somebody blog posts, you should link to the original source.
-This will help in making your news/post look authentic, and will help you to earn the SEO benefits too.
+- Link out: Whenever you are writing a piece of content, always link out.
+What this means is that if you have collected information or images from some other source, or if you are using quotes from someone else’s article, you should link to the original source.
+This will help in keeping your news/post authentic, and will help you to earn SEO benefits as well.

-There will be time when you might end up making mistake due to improper news or missing information, don’t miss out to write an apology and to correct your mistakes.
+There will be times when you may inadvertently make an error due to incorrect or missing information.
+Don’t hesitate to write an apology and correct your mistakes.

-First have a policy for yourself first, then for others:
+Have a policy for yourself first, and then for others:

 Zyma webhosting company tried to get in touch with me for months to run a free give-away at ShoutMeLoud.
-There is nothing wrong with it, as it will help me to drive more traffic, more social media engagement (See: Benefits of blog contest), but what doesn’t seems right to me is; promoting a hosting company without actually using it or without any previous record.
-Thanks to this review from socialvani, that authenticated my suspicion of such free giveaways.
+There is nothing wrong with this, as it will help me to drive more traffic and increase social media engagement (see: Benefits of Blog Contests).
+But from my perspective it is wrong to promote a hosting company I have not actually used or experienced.
+To recommend a product of any kind without any previous record is akin to dishonesty.

 - Never review a product without using it.